wso2-attic/vagrant-apim/vagrantboxes/README.md

 # Vagrant box generation

-This section defines the procedure to build Vagrant boxes required for WSO2 Stream Processor 2.1.0
+This section defines the procedure to build Vagrant boxes required for WSO2 API Manager 2.1.0

 Please note that in order to build these Vagrant boxes, you need to install [Oracle VM VirtualBox](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html),